BreAking | P is For Pop and D is For Dip

 Korea National Contemporary Dance Company and next-gen choreographer Lee Kyungeun urge you to break away and be the creator of your own rhythm.
 BreAking brings together a virtuosic team of artists who imagine, play, and deconstruct the world as they break-up, mix-up, and shake-up the status quo.
 With music by Lee Ilwoo, of the traditional Korean folk, post-rock band Jambinai, and featuring five contemporary dancers and three top street dancers (including the amazing DROP of Go Junyoung/ Uptown Family), BreAking will transport you to a fantastic new reality where rules are made to be broken.

-Pop, Dip and Spin, referred to as The Old Way, is the original art form known as Voguing.
-P is For Pop and D is For Dip, a theatrical work created by Artist Kia LaBeija, honors the legacy of Voguing through a colorful conversation between two friends.
-Kia co-stars with acclaimed Ballroom Legend Lerone Bennett, who most recently appeared as a Principal Dancer in Ryan Murphy’s drama POSE.
-Creative direction by Taína Larot and original score by multimedia artist DonChristian Jones.
+Pop Dip and Spin, referred to as The Old Way, is the original art form known as Voguing.
+P is for pop D is for dip, a theatrical work by Artist Kia LaBeija, explores connections — and missed connections — between her love of Voguing and her relationships with those who have paved the way.
+Kia is accompanied by movement artist Ehizoje Azeke with creative direction by Taína Larot and original score by multimedia artist DonChristian Jones.
+Produced by MusmGftshp.
 This is a World Premiere work commissioned by PAC NYC for Motion/Matter.

 BreAking photo: Aidan Hwang, provided by KNCDC.